 Keep Your Pets Groomed

 Pet dander such as hair and skin cells are deposited everywhere in your home when you have a pet.
-But more than just fur, dander can actually lead to asthma-like symptoms and make symptoms worse if you or your family members already suffer with it.
+But more than just fur, dander can actually lead to asthma-like symptoms and make symptoms worse if you or your family members already suffer from it.
 If you have pets, the best course of action is to keep them brushed and groomed on a regular basis and to brush them outdoors if you can to keep the amount of fur indoors to a minimum.
 Vacuum on a regular basis to keep the dander to a minimum too.

 Add Plants to Your Décor